Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: INTRODUCTION

 In the domain of quantum optical sensing, interferometry is one of the primary tools where the advantages of quantum-enhanced phase estimation are leveraged for various sensing applications \cite{caves, Yurke2, pooser1, Demkowicz, grangier, Holland, Weiping, marino2012effect}.
-One of the prominent applications of interferometry is optical gyroscopes based on the Sagnac effect that offers inertial navigation sensing for spacecraft, missiles, and satellites \cite{Sagnac, Vali, Chow, kolkiran, Jing, dowling1998, Zhao_gyro, Mehmet}.
-Generally, in an optical gyroscope as shown in Fig.~\ref{fig:fig1}, two counterpropagating beams in the modes $\hat{a}_{in}$ and $\hat{b}_{in}$ travel around the ring cavity.
+One of the prominent applications of interferometry is optical gyroscopes based on the Sagnac effect that offers inertial navigation sensing for spacecraft, missiles, and satellites \cite{Sagnac, Vali, Chow, kolkiran, Jing, dowling1998, zhao2023quantum, Mehmet, xiao2020enhanced, wu2020atom}.
+In Fig.~\ref{fig:fig1}, we show a schematic of a classical optical gyroscope.
+A classical laser field $E_{in}$ is incident upon the beamsplitter (BS), which divides the field into two beams that travel in counterpropagating directions around the ring cavity.
 Due to the rotation of the gyroscope, they gain phase shifts $\phi$ and $-\phi$, and this phase information can be traced out from their interference.
 This phase shift of the two beams ($\Delta \phi=2\phi$) is directly related to the angular velocity $(\Omega)$ of the gyroscope as,

 where A, $\lambda$, and $c$ are the area of the Sagnac loop, the wavelength of the laser used, and the speed of light inside the interferometer, respectively.
 Therefore, to improve the precision in estimating the angular velocity, one should seek methods to improve the phase sensitivity.
 However, with coherent probe states, the phase sensitivity is limited by the shot noise \cite{Jing}.
-Therefore, to improve the sensitivity further, one can make use of quantum resources \cite{xiao2020enhanced, wu2020atom, zhao2023quantum}.
+Therefore, to improve the sensitivity further, one can make use of quantum resources \cite{Mehmet, Jing, xiao2020enhanced, wu2020atom, zhao2023quantum}.